vineetakhurana/SE/README.md

 I learnt that I code for a longer period of time in continuation and should take breaks more often.
 The idle time between coding periods is more.
 So I should take frequent breaks during sections of a single coding sitting to avoid longer inter-coding break periods.

-The follwoing are snapshots of activity as recorded by Codealike, Rabbit and RescueTime:
+The following are snapshots of activity as recorded by Codealike, Rabbit and RescueTime: